MrHraza/Cook-it/README.md

 <br>

-1. login/loggout, users have their own accounts.
-2. enhanced forum, for a better community experience.
+1. enhanced forum, for a better community experience.
 Users could create threads and sub-topics.
-3. regular dessert recipe updates, more recipes.
+2. regular dessert recipe updates, more recipes.
-4. Industry recommendations, recommended tools to use. i.e cooking utensils.
+3. Industry recommendations, recommended tools to use. i.e cooking utensils.
-5. video tutorials, show users visually how to make things/tips and tricks.
+4. video tutorials, show users visually how to make things/tips and tricks.
-6. Newsletters, for extra updates.
+5. Newsletters, for extra updates.

 <br>